-- Send a customer satisfaction survey after purchase
+- Send a customer satisfaction survey after purchase.

-- Trade a coupon for a review
+- Trade a coupon for a review.

-- Run a contest of success stories
+- Run a contest of success stories.

-- Repost User Generated Content (see a Complete Guide To Selling on Instagram)
+- Repost user-generated content (see a Complete Guide To Selling on Instagram).

 - Approach your loyal customers and ask them to review your product out of the goodness of their hearts.
-Not everyone is mercantile even in our сapitalist society

-Study the opportunities of Influencer marketing
+Study the Opportunities of Influencer Marketing

 Influencer marketing is a very fruitful strategy, as long as it’s done right.

-If you want to learn, who is an influencer, how to find the right influencer, how much the top influencers charge and why a micro-influencer is a better choice than a celebrity, please check out my recent post about Influencer marketing on Instagram.
+If you want to learn who is an influencer, how to find the right influencer, how much the top influencers charge, and why a micro-influencer is a better choice than a celebrity, please check out my recent post about influencer marketing on Instagram.